openstack/swift/doc/source/deployment_guide.rst

 RAID it is also important to make sure that the proper sunit and swidth settings get set so that XFS can make most efficient use of the RAID array.

-For a standard swift install, all data drives are mounted directly under ``/srv/node`` (as can be seen in the above example of mounting ``/dev/sda1`` as ``/srv/node/sda``).
+For a standard Swift install, all data drives are mounted directly under ``/srv/node`` (as can be seen in the above example of mounting ``/dev/sda1`` as ``/srv/node/sda``).
 If you choose to mount the drives in another directory, be sure to set the `devices` config option in all of the server configs to